FailAcademy/learning/wdp-vancouver/_slides/week-01/04a-html-forms-audio-video.md

 </form>
 ```

-Radio buttons that have the same value for the `name` attribute are in the same "radio button group"; only one radio button in a group can be selected at one time.
+Radio buttons that have the same value for the `name` attribute are in the same **radio button group**.

+Only one radio button in a group can be selected at a time.

 ---